pschmied/trip-based-model-est/data/README.md

 Three datasets are frankensteined together for this.
 Unfortunately, all three had some pre-processing applied outside this application, and are not being pulled from any canonical location.
 TODO: Pull this data from whatever data store is canonical.

 ## Travel survey
 First is the PSRC travel survey person-trips data table.
+Original data source is:
+R:\CHRIS\Development\HHSurvey2006\HHSurveyFinal.mdb

 Variables include:
 persontrip.id, zone.id.from, zone.id.to, mode.id, choice, hhnumveh, hhnumwkr, totalinc

 ## Zonal data